 The first thing to consider when organising your music files is how will you store them?

-I'll add a couple below along with what I use
+I'll add a few options below along with what I use

 The simplest solution is to store your music on the device you are listening to it on.
 This means just storing the files on your mp3 player or computer.
 This is the cheapest and easiest method but can be problematic when adding or removing music as some 2000s era mp3s want you to use specific software to add music.
 These softwares were buggy at the time and most of them are unusable on modern windows, let alone support on macos.
 Even if you do get them running using linux wine or windows compatability layer, they can be super tedious to use.
 Even without these issues, moving the files between devices is still tedious requiring a snake of wires or dongle hell and it's often easier to download a new copy altogether